North American Man/Boy Love Association: Opposition

-The first documented opposition to NAMBLA from LGBT organizations occurred at the conference that organized the first gay march on Washington in 1979.
+The first documented opposition to NAMBLA from LGBTQ organizations occurred at the conference that organized the first gay march on Washington in 1979.

 In 1980, a group called the Lesbian Caucus distributed a flyer urging women to split from the annual New York City Gay Pride March, because according to the group, the organizing committee had been dominated by NAMBLA and its supporters.
 The next year, after some lesbians threatened to picket, the Cornell University group Gay People at Cornell (Gay PAC) rescinded its invitation to NAMBLA co-founder David Thorstad to be the keynote speaker at the annual May Gay Festival.
 In the following years, gay rights groups tried to block NAMBLA's participation in gay pride parades, prompting leading gay rights figure Harry Hay to wear a sign proclaiming "NAMBLA walks with me" as he participated in a 1986 gay pride march in Los Angeles.

 By the mid-1980s, NAMBLA was virtually alone in its positions and found itself politically isolated.
 Support for "groups perceived as being on the fringe of the gay community," such as NAMBLA, vanished in the process.

-In 1994, Stonewall 25, a New York LGBT rights group, voted to ban NAMBLA from its international march on the United Nations in June of that year.
+In 1994, Stonewall 25, a New York LGBTQ rights group, voted to ban NAMBLA from its international march on the United Nations in June of that year.
 The same year, NAMBLA was again banned from the march commemorating Stonewall.
 Instead, members of NAMBLA and the Gay Liberation Front formed their own competing march called "The Spirit of Stonewall".
 The Gay & Lesbian Alliance Against Defamation (GLAAD) adopted a document called "Position Statement Regarding NAMBLA", which said GLAAD "deplores the North American Man Boy Love Association's (NAMBLA) goals, which include advocacy for sex between adult men and boys and the removal of legal protections for children.
 These goals constitute a form of child abuse and are repugnant to GLAAD."

 That year, the Board of Directors of the National Gay and Lesbian Task Force (NGLTF) adopted a resolution on NAMBLA that said, "NGLTF condemns all abuse of minors, both sexual and any other kind, perpetrated by adults.
 Accordingly, NGLTF condemns the organizational goals of NAMBLA and any other such organization."

+In 2000 in New York, a teacher was fired for his association with NAMBLA.
+There were no criminal charges or complaints about his conduct in class.

 In April 2013, the hacktivist group Anonymous prevented NAMBLA's website from being accessed as part of an operation dubbed "Operation Alice Day".
 The timing of the attack coincided with Alice Day, a Pedophilia Pride Day celebrated by a small group of pedophiles and their supporters on April 25.

-In 2000 in New York a teacher was fired for association with NAMBLA.
-There were no complaints about his conduct in class or court charges.